slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 **Layout Rules:**
 * Only 1 pane or 1 row and 2 columns or 2 rows and 1 column are initially supported
 * Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding `EditorManager` for that pane has been loaded with a document or image.
 * When an editor pane is destroyed, all documents in the corresponding Workingset for that pane are moved to another pane's Workingset.
 Since there is only 2 panes in the initial implementation this is just a matter of collapsing them down to the remaining Pane's Workingset.
+This will generate a workingSetAddList event with the working set passed as event data.

 Creating a pane is rendered at runtime and inserted it into the DOM.
 The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and insert it into the DOM in the appropriate place to ensure proper keyboard navigation.
 The generated HTML can either come from a template rendered with Mustache or simple jQuery insertion.